PoignardAzur/panoramix/misc_docs/getting_started.md

 To understand this example, let's define a few terms:

 - A **Widget** is the fundamental unit of GUI; for instance, a text field and a label are both widgets.
 You've probably seen the term if you've used other GUI frameworks.
 - An **Element** is a lightweight description of a Widget.
 In our example, [Button.new] and [Label.new] both return elements.
-The [make_row] macros take an arbittrary number of elements and returns a container element.
+The [Row] macros take an arbittrary number of elements and returns a container element.
 - A **Component** is a user-written function that returns a tree of elements (or, more accurately, an arbitrary element that may or may not contain other elements).
 In our example, `hello_box` is a component.

 In Panoramix, you don't directly manipulate **widgets**; instead, you write **components** that return **elements**.
 The framework calls your components, gets a tree of elements, and builds a matching widget tree for you.
 When some event changes the application state, the framework calls your components again, gets a new element tree, and edits the widget tree accordingly.